Cray-HPE/docs-sat/docs/install.md

 The script also includes options for specifying:

-- how the modified CFS configuration should be saved
+- how the modified CFS configuration should be saved.
-- the git commit hash or branch specified in the SAT layer
+- the git commit hash or branch specified in the SAT layer.

 This procedure is split into three alternatives, which cover common use cases: